-- Demonstrate a coherent grasp of key political, economic, social, cultural developments in postwar Europe from 1945 to 1975
+- demonstrate, through both essays and their assessed presentation, a coherent grasp of key political, economic, social, cultural developments in postwar Europe from 1945 to 1975

-- Demonstrate a better understanding of major themes in postwar European cultural and intellectual life
+- demonstrate, through both essays and their assessed presentation, a better understanding of major themes in postwar European cultural and intellectual life

-- Demonstrate a familiarity with the key historiographical innovations in the study of postwar Europe; this will include knowledge and engagement with secondary literature from sociology, literature, political science and anthropology
+- demonstrate, through both essays and their assessed presentation, a familiarity with the key historiographical innovations in the study of postwar Europe; this will include knowledge and engagement with secondary literature from sociology, literature, political science and anthropology

-- Critically analyse the work of others; a capacity to engage critically with the relevant textual and non-textual primary and secondary sources; an ability to gather and organise relevant material for presenting their findings; and an ability to work under established deadlines
+- demonstrate, through both essays and their assessed presentation, a capacity to critically analyse the work of others; a capacity to engage critically with the relevant textual and non-textual primary and secondary sources; an ability to gather and organise relevant material for presenting their findings; and an ability to work under established deadlines

 |These introductory texts can be used to get a sense of the major course themes.|